Alfred Kinsey: Personal life

-Kinsey was bisexual and, as a young man, would punish himself for having homoerotic feelings.
+Kinsey was bisexual, and one biographer believes that as a young man he would punish himself for having homoerotic feelings.
 He and his wife agreed that both could have sex with other people as well as with each other.
 Kinsey had sex with other men, including his student Clyde Martin.

+Kinsey was a friend of the occult filmmaker Kenneth Anger.
+In 1955, both visited the Abbey of Thelema in Cefalù, Sicily, where Aleister Crowley (in which both were interested) had established a commune.

 Kinsey designed his own house, which was built in the Vinegar Hill neighborhood of Bloomington, Indiana, at 1320 First Street.
 There he practiced his deep interest in gardening.

 Kinsey died on August 25, 1956, at the age of 62.
 The cause of his death was reported to be a heart ailment and pneumonia.
 The New York Times ran the following editorial on August 27, 1956:

 Kinsey was buried at Rose Hill Cemetery in Bloomington, Indiana.